Home heating is now

 Back to Top

-Gaining maximum operating efficiency and limiting creosote:
+Gaining maximum operating efficiency and limiting

+heating system.
 It also interferes with the draft of the chimney.

-Whenever a load of wood is added to the stove, the draft controls
+Whenever a load of wood is added to the stove, the draft

-some of the remaining moisture in the wood and allow it to burn evenly.
+will drive off some of the remaining moisture in the wood and allow

-It will also raise the flue temperature and promote a stronger draft.
+it to burn evenly.
+It will also raise the flue temperature and promote

-It is important to regulate the amount of heat from your stove by
+It is important to regulate the amount of heat from

-combustion and increased efficiency.
+more complete combustion and increased efficiency.

-It is better to burn a small fire with plenty of combustion air than
+It is better to burn a small fire with plenty of combustion

-down the oxygen supply greatly, to decrease the stove temperature,
+Shutting down the oxygen supply greatly, to decrease the stove temperature,

 results in an air-starved fire.
 An air-starved fire produces more